-2. Any non-conforming lot of record existing before the effective date of this Article may be used in accordance with Section 503.6.E, of this Aquifer Protection District Ordinance.
+2. Any non-conforming lot of record existing before the effective date of this Article may continue its use in accordance with Section 503.6.E of this Aquifer Protection District Ordinance and other relevant sections of the ordinance.

-3. Existing non-conforming uses may continue without expanding or changing to another non-conforming use, but must be in compliance with all applicable state and federal requirements including Env-Ws 421 Best Management Practices and Performance Standards parts c, d, e, and h, of Section 1307.
+3. Existing non-conforming uses may continue without expanding or changing to another non-conforming use but must comply with all applicable state and federal requirements including, but not limited to, Env-Ws 421 Best Management Practices and Performance Standards parts c, d, e, and h, of Section 1307.